captionpoint/captionpoint-plays/THE-ROOMMATE.md

 what and when you cook.
 ---
 ## ROBYN:
-I'm a vegan.
+I’m a vegan.
 ---
 ## SHARON:
 Okay!
-Okay...
+Okay…
 ---
 ## ROBYN:
 No animal products.